onc-healthit/lantern-back-end/README.md

       * **LanternEndpointSources.json** - JSON file containing endpoint information reported directly to Lantern
       * **endpoint_pfile.csv** - enpoint_pfile from the data dissemination package downloaded from https://download.cms.gov/nppes/NPI_Files.html
       * **npidata_pfile.csv** - npidata_pfile from the data dissemination package downloaded from https://download.cms.gov/nppes/NPI_Files.html
         * NOTE: This file can take a very long time to load so for development purposes, the load time can be reduced by only using the first 100000 entries.
-The first 100000 entries can be obtained by running `head -n 100000 npidata_pfile_20050523-20191110.csv >> npidata_pfile.csv`
+The first 100000 entries can be obtained by running `head -n 100000 npidata_pfile_20050523-20191110.csv >> npidata_pfile.csv`.
+Alternatively, running `make update_source_data` adds truncated npi files to the `dev_resources` directory as well.
       * **linkerMatchesAllowlist and linkerMatchesBlocklist** - allowlist and blocklist files used in manually correcting the endpoint to npi organization linker.
 To manually add/remove endpoint to npi organization links in the database, see endpointmanager README on format for adding links to allowlist and blocklist files

       ```bash